 How May the FDIC Help You?
-Before submitting your question, you may wish to consult the FDICís online resources where your question may also be answered.
-Please refer to the links provided below:
+Before submitting your question, please consult the FDICís online resources where your question may be answered.
+See the links provided below:

 Are my deposits insured?
 What are the deposit insurance limits?